FTCIrrationalDoorkeepers4653/AutonomousMapping/README.md

 ## Usage:

 To draw your path on the canvas, just click once on the start position, and then on the end position.
-A purple line will appear on the screen and the information will be printed to the console.
-To move the screen around, just click and drag anywhere on the canvas.
-Lastly, to close the screen just press "e" when focused on the screen or click the "X" via the taskbar.
+A purple line will appear on the screen, indicating your path.
+To move the screen around, just click and drag anywhere on your computer screen.
+The calculated information will appear on another white-colored screen that can also be dragged.
+The information will update as you change your path.
+Lastly, to close the application just press "e" when either screen is open.